cryscan/web-rwkv/README.md

 Hooks are a very powerful tool for customizing model inference process.
 The library provides with the `Model::run_with_hooks` function, which takes into a `HookMap` as a parameter.

-A `HookMap` is essentially a hashmap from `Model::Hook` to functions.
+- A `HookMap` is essentially a hashmap from `Model::Hook` to functions.
-A `Model::Hook` defines a certain place the hook function can be injected into.
+- A `Model::Hook` defines a certain place the hook function can be injected into.
 A model generally has dozens of hooking points.
-A hook function is a function of `Fn(&Model<'_>, &ModelState, &Runtime) -> Result<TensorOp, TensorError>`, where you can create tensor ops that reads/writes all the tensors you get here.
+- A hook function is a function of `Fn(&Frame) -> Result<TensorOp, TensorError>`, where you can create tensor ops that reads/writes all the tensors you get here.
+- A `Frame` contains all accessible GPU buffers during the inference, including the state and all runtime buffers.

 An example reading out every layer's output during inference:
 ```rust